shiv989898/SweetShopManagementSystem/SECURITY_ALERT.md

 1. Go to [MongoDB Atlas](https://cloud.mongodb.com/)
 2. Navigate to Database Access
-3. Find user `sweetshop_admin`
+3. Find your database user (the one with exposed credentials)
-4. Click "Edit" and change the password
+4. Click "Edit" and change the password to a strong, unique password
 5. Update your local `.env` file with the new password
 6. **DO NOT commit the new password to git**